byeol3325/Structure-from-motion/README.md

-These codes are SFM(Structure from motion) with no bundle (bundle related codes are commented out).
+These codes are **SFM(Structure from motion) with no bundle (bundle related codes are commented out)**.

-After unpacking CMakeFiles.zip into the corresponding directory, you can run the code by putting several consecutive images (2 ~ @) in a file called testdata and putting them in the same directory as the file containing the code.
+After **unpacking CMakeFiles.zip into the corresponding directory**, you **can run the code by putting several consecutive images (2 ~ @) in a file called testdata and putting them in the same directory as the file containing the code.**

 The final result is a .ply file that you can open with meshlab to see the 3d points.